kubevirt/project-infra/github/ci/kubernetes_crud/README.md

 # How to test ?

 This role uses molecule for testing.
-Create a python virtualenv and install molecule
+From `github/ci/kubernetes_crud/`, create a python virtualenv and install all the required packages:

+    python3 -m venv venv --system-site-packages
+    source ./venv/bin/activate
+    pip install -r requirements.txt

 then you can launch

     molecule test

  The test will launch a kubevirtci instance, test the operation of the role, then shut down the instance.
  The command above calls in turn 5 other playbook that can be called singularly to perform testing step by step

  * molecule prepare: will launch kubevirtci as test cluster.
  * molecule converge: will invoke the role to perform some operations
  * molecule verify: Will test that operations succeeded correctly
  * molecule cleanup: will revert to a clean state for the test cluster
  * molecule destroy: will shut down kubevirtci test cluster

+Note: if you find any issues with the test command you might need to remove any leftovers with this command:

+    molecule reset

+and then try the test command again.